 1. “Fresh roasted” and “organic” do not mean healthy or high quality – People use “fresh roasted” coffee thinking it’s better, which it is, compared to “roasted months ago.”
 But regardless of how beans are roasted, the fact is that the vast majority of beans available for roasting are contaminated with biogenic amines or mycotoxins (damaging compounds created by naturally occurring molds in green coffee production that are linked to all sorts of health problems like cardiomyopathy, cancer, hypertension, and brain damage).
 Mycotoxins grow on coffee beans before the beans are even roasted (1-3).
 So although the damage is caused before the roasting process even begins, most people tend to focus on the roasting method because that’s what’s easier.
 This is why I use the Bulletproof Process™ to make my Upgraded Coffee beans.
 Of course they are fresh roasted (by the #1 SCAA ranked roaster in the country), but the beans are also engineered throughout the entire creation process to mitigate the dozens of ways mycotoxins and chemicals typically enter the coffee supply chain, and we use laboratory grade testing to verify the results.
 Unless you test your beans in a lab, the odds are (even with wet process) that you’re not feeling the full boost that the Bulletproof Coffee recipe offers.

-2. Butter Coffee is not Bulletproof™ – Making coffee with butter as oppose to crappy coffee creamer is a good step in the right direction, but adding butter alone won’t provide the full mental and physical benefits of the Bulletproof® Coffee recipe.
-When people use only grass-fed butter to make their coffee, they will be drinking a filling and tasty cup of coffee but not reaping as many of the benefits that MCT oil has to offer.
-The MCT oil in the Bulletproof® Coffee recipe improves the flavor and mouth feel of the recipe while adding a HUGE performance boost.
+2. Butter Coffee is not Bulletproof™ – Making coffee with butter as opposed to crappy coffee creamer is a good step in the right direction, but adding butter alone won’t provide the full mental and physical benefits of the Bulletproof® Coffee recipe.
+When people use only grass-fed butter to make their coffee, they will be drinking a filling and tasty cup of coffee but not reaping the benefits that Brain Octane or Upgraded XCT oil have to offer.
+These oils in the Bulletproof® Coffee recipe improve the flavor and mouth feel of the recipe while adding a HUGE performance boost.
 You can not fit enough coconut oil into coffee to equal the amount of MCT oil I recommend.
-And don’t even get me started on using corn-fed butter or margarine…totally not Bulletproof™!
+And don’t even get me started on using corn-fed butter or margarine…totally not Bulletproof!

 3. Coconut oil comes with 2 problems –